lust/xpublishing/README.md

 **soft camera/image processing**
 http://fileunderpopular.com/soft-cameras/

-##Assignement
+##Purpose
+*Publishing* comes from Latin *publicare*, which means 'to make public'.
+Whenever we convey a message, from a source to a destination, we encapsulate this data in a specific form that we chose regarding the use we have of it.

+In our digital realm, we consume and publish information evert minute without even noticing it: we publish a picture on Instagram from the database of our smartphone, we post a comment on a newsfeed, we edit the description of our last item to sell on Ebay, we send an email to our friend…

 We are all publishers.
-We read, we write, organize, comment, curate, publish all the time.
+We read, we write, we organize, comment, curate, publish all the time.
 We are users.
-Speech on publishing
+But as designers, we can also act on this and create new publishing tools in order to satisfy different needs.
+This workshop aims to widen the scope of experimental forms of pubishing.

+##Assignement
 * Define a project which you are interested in
 * the project will be made which one or many or all or none of those tool
 * presentation of 15min for each group